JoelSjogren/torrent-touch/README.md

 ## NAME ##
-toouch - replicate torrent file lists
+toouch - replicate torrent file tree

 ## DESCRIPTION ##
 The purpose of this text-based application is to do what a torrent client would: create a directory and fill it with files specified by a torrent or magnet link.
 This application, however, only touches the files.
 Thus, every file has size 0.